Jovinus/RoboticHand-EMG/README.md

 6. Selecting the appropriate feature extraction combination and machine learning method by performing machine learning with MATLAB
 # Key Considerations
 For real time detection and low cost, it should have high hand gesture recognition rate while reducing computation complexity.
+# Material
+We need simple 3 thing for our research.
+3 EMG sensors for Arduino/Raspberry Pi, Electrodes for with EMG sensor, Robotic Hand for Aurduino/Raspberry Pi.
+It's really cheap compared to current Prosthetic Arms.
 # Method
-Based on these results, we will focus on the feature extraction method and SVM and KNN machine learning method in the future.
+Hand Gesture and Finding definite Muscles for Hand gesture Based on these results, we will focus on the feature extraction method and SVM and KNN machine learning method in the future.

 # Result